-From an Adwords managers perspective, unless they are completely new to it, they will have dealt with many other businesses before you.
+From a Google Ads managers perspective, unless they are completely new to it, they will have dealt with many other businesses before you.
 It is not unreasonable therefore to ask for previous customer feedback.

 On the web these days, there are many companies offering review services and it should be very easy for any reputable company to provide this for you.
 If they can’t provide at least two people who are happy with the work they have done, they may not be the company you want to go with!